daongocthang/YouTube-Ad-Skipper/README.md

-YouTube Ad Skipper is a Chrome extension, used to auto skip YouTube ad on Chrome.
+YouTube Ad Skipper is a Chrome extension, used to auto skip YouTube ad on Chrome browser.

 #### Usage: